-Therefore, a total of 75,446 airmen (60 percent of operational airmen) were killed, wounded or taken prisoner.
-A memorial in Green Park in London was unveiled by Queen Elizabeth II on 28 June 2012 to highlight the heavy casualties suffered by the aircrews during the war
+A total of 75,446 airmen (60 percent of operational airmen) were killed, wounded, or taken prisoner.
+A memorial in Green Park in London was unveiled by Queen Elizabeth II on 28 June 2012 to highlight the heavy casualties suffered by the aircrews during the war.

 Robert 'Bob' White, DFC.

 The Distinguished Flying Cross is an operational gallantry award given to all ranks of the services in recognition of exemplary gallantry during active operations against the enemy in the air.